-If you have already received your results, use our Clearing application form to apply for 2018 entry through Clearing.
+Specific entry requirements for this course in Clearing are not published here but for most of our degree courses you will need to hold a Level 3 qualification.
+If you are interested in applying and have already received your results, use our Clearing application form to apply for 2021 entry and find out if you are eligible.
 You will be asked to provide details of your qualifications and grades.

 English language requirements for applicants whose first language is not English: IELTS 5.5 overall.
-Specified component grades are also required for applicants who require a Tier 4 visa to study in the UK.
+Specified component grades are also required for applicants who require a Student visa to study in the UK.

 Other English language qualifications may be acceptable so please contact us for further details.
 If we accept the English component of an international qualification then it will be included in the information given about the academic levels required.
 Please note that date restrictions may apply to some English language qualifications

-If you are an international student requiring a Tier 4 visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.
+If you are an international student requiring a Student visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.

 If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.